 1. Shops At Wailea

 Because I love shopping, I had to start this list with one of the prettiest outdoor shopping malls in Maui.
+It tops my list of Wailea things to do.

 Head to The Shops at Wailea for an amazing, high-end resort shopping experience.
 You’ll find designer stores like Gucci, Louis Vuitton, and Prada.
 But, you’ll also find Lululemon, Billabong, SoHa Living, Honolua Surf Company and more.